varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 **Solutions by String**:

 **D String (open) sounds muted**:
-- ✅ Your index finger (on G string) is probably touching it
+- âœ… Your index finger (on G string) is probably touching it
-- ✅ Solution: Arch your index finger more - come down steeper on the string
+- âœ… Solution: Arch your index finger more - come down steeper on the string
-- ✅ Make sure you're playing on fingertip, not pad
+- âœ… Make sure you're playing on fingertip, not pad
-- ✅ This is the #1 problem with D major!
+- âœ… This is the #1 problem with D major!

 **G String (index finger) sounds buzzy**:
-- ✅ Not pressing hard enough - press firmer
+- âœ… Not pressing hard enough - press firmer
-- ✅ Not close enough to fret - move finger right next to the 2nd fret wire
+- âœ… Not close enough to fret - move finger right next to the 2nd fret wire
-- ✅ Finger too flat - arch your finger more
+- âœ… Finger too flat - arch your finger more

 **B String (ring finger) sounds buzzy**:
-- ✅ Ring finger is the weakest finger for most people
+- âœ… Ring finger is the weakest finger for most people
-- ✅ Press MUCH harder than you think you need to
+- âœ… Press MUCH harder than you think you need to
-- ✅ Make sure you're on the fingertip
+- âœ… Make sure you're on the fingertip
-- ✅ Be patient - ring finger strength takes time to develop
+- âœ… Be patient - ring finger strength takes time to develop

 **e String (middle finger) sounds buzzy**:
-- ✅ Not pressing hard enough
+- âœ… Not pressing hard enough
-- ✅ Not close to fret wire
+- âœ… Not close to fret wire
-- ✅ Middle finger might be touching B string - spread fingers apart more
+- âœ… Middle finger might be touching B string - spread fingers apart more

 **Diagnosis Method**:
 1. Form D chord